Five-Week Summer Performance

 For students who are also interested in enrolling at Berklee full-time, there are several benefits to attending Five-Week:

 - Audition for scholarships to Berklee during the program.
-Roughly $3.5 million in scholarships are awarded to Five-Week students by audition during any given summer.
+Roughly $5 million in scholarships are awarded to Five-Week students auditioning for full-time enrollment.

 - Find out what it takes to succeed in music and at Berklee.